theEDdanny/Ubiquitous/README.md

 This list can now be used with aircrack-ng or other wordlist attack frameworks!
 Happy hacking, and good luck friends!

-**Collisions -- not currently available due to authenticity of the md5 algorithem used**
+**Collisions -- not currently available due to authenticity of the md5 algorithm used**

 To perform a collision, run the program and Answer the first question with Zero for hash collision.